 How do you want it to flow?

 Is it light and bright?

 Is it easy to walk around?

-Are you drawers nice and organized?
+Are your drawers nice and organized?

-Can you find anything you need at a moments notice?
+Can you find anything you need at a moment’s notice?

 Picture reading a book.
 What does your space around you look like?

 If you’re having trouble I’d recommend creating a vision board.
 Cut out photos of spaces you like from magazines and put them together on one visual board.
-Let this be your inspiration to keep things picked up, clutter-free and clean.
+Let this be your inspiration to keep things picked up, clutter-free, and clean.

 For the record, I am not trying to make everyone a minimalist.
 In fact, some people feel uncomfortable in minimalistic homes.
 You might actually prefer Hygge (cozy) over minimalism and that is fine!
 I’m trying to help you create a home you are comfortable in and that inspires you.